sancarn/InfoLab/README.md

 ## Description

-InfoLite Lab adds a tool window to InfoWorks/InfoNet which allows you to execute and run ruby scripts instantly
+InfoLab adds a tool window to InfoWorks/InfoNet which allows you to execute and run ruby scripts instantly

 Simply double click on a ruby script to execute it!
 You can also search in the database of ruby scripts in the search bar for scripts you need.